ThomasCrisafulli/Ohmmeter/README.md

 # Ohmmeter
 A battery powered auto-ranging ohmmeter (Measurement range: 1Ω – 2MΩ), made for the Microprocessor Systems Design class in one quarter.
 The overall design specifications of the assignment were to measure up to 1MΩ and achieve an accuracy of 0.05% or better among the middle ranges of 100Ω to 10kΩ.

+**Update (3/28/2024):**
+ The project files and schematics for Revision B were added.
+Please see the [commit extended description](https://github.com/ThomasCrisafulli/Ohmmeter/commit/056860dc55eb1752448fc8f3667a36f3e23dcd25) for details.

 ![Finished Ohmmeter PCB](https://user-images.githubusercontent.com/122324428/211429192-8cd7d599-cb19-4cc0-996d-7d6baa555dbd.png)
 *Figure 1.
 Measuring an Accurate 5kOhm resistor.*